freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 | priority      |                           | NOT YET IMPLEMENTED                                         | NO         |
 +---------------+---------------------------+-------------------------------------------------------------+------------+

-Ranged int behavior
+Ranged int Behavior
 -------------------

-A behavior used to model a property that can assume a ranged set of integer values for example from zero to hundred.
-For example the volume property of a TV object.
+A behavior used to model a property that can assume a ranged set of integer values.
+For example, from zero to hundred or the volume property of a TV object.

 +---------------+---------------------------+---------------------------------------------------------------------------+------------+